MustcodeQ/MustcodeQ/README.md

 - 💻 Experienced in web development with Django, React, and more.
 - 🎯 Learning backend development to expand my full-stack capabilities.
 - 🧩 Enjoy solving algorithmic challenges on platforms like LeetCode.
-- 📚 Preparing for the HSK 2 exam to enhance my Chinese language skills.

 ## Skills
 - **Programming Paradigms:** Object-Oriented Programming, Data Structures, Algorithms